-An allusion to the title of CHRISTOS is made when a person is anointed with oil in order to be made king.
+An allusion to the title of Christos, as used for Jesus, is made when a person is anointed with oil in order to be made king.
 Samuel did this with David when he was first chosen to be king while the prior king, Saul, was very much still alive (see 1Samuel 16:12 - 13).
-Hence, being the 'Anointed One' meant, among other things, that Christ was to be a king (John 18:37; Luke 1:31 - 33).
-However, in the Gospel of John (John 18:36), He explained that His kingdom was not of this world, meaning, derived from it.
-So he wouldn't make Himself king by human means, such as when He withdrew from a crowd that wanted to make Him king by their force (John 16:15).
-Instead, Jesus will be made king by divine fiat when He returns during the Second Coming as the King of Kings and the Lord of Lords (Revelation 19:14-16).
+Hence, being the 'Anointed One' meant, among other things, that Jesus was to be a king (John 18:37; Luke 1:31 - 33).

-Another allusion to Jesus' title here comes from the high priests being anointed in the Old Testament when being ordained (Leviticus 8:2, 10, 12).
-Jesus was also to be the high priest for Christians after His death and resurrection (Hebrews 5:5 - 6, 10; 7:20 - 28).
+Another allusion to this title belonging to Jesus comes from the high priests being anointed in the Old Testament when being ordained (Leviticus 8:2, 10, 12).
+He was also to be the high priest, after the order of Melchizedek, for Christians after His death and resurrection (Hebrews 5:5 - 6, 10; 7:20 - 28).
 He intercedes for their sins with God the Father.
-So here there would be a union of church and state, of the king and high priest roles in the divine Person of Jesus under the rule of the kingdom of God.
+When he returns there will be a union of church and state, of the king and high priest roles, in the divine Person of Jesus.

-As an interesting side note, the English word "antichrist," which is used only in the writings of John (1John 2:18, 22, 4:3, 2John 1:7, etc.), comes from the Greek antichristos (Strong's #G500).
+As an interesting side note regarding Christos, the English word "antichrist," which is used only in the writings of John (1John 2:18, 22, 4:3, 2John 1:7, etc.), comes from the Greek antichristos (Strong's #G500).
 It means, as you would expect, someone who is against, in opposition to, a rival or adversary of, Jesus Christ.
-Quite literally, since christos means "anointed one" the word ANTIchristos means someone not anointed (by God), or someone who PRETENDS to be so but is not.
+Quite literally, since Christos means "anointed one" the word antichristos means someone not anointed by God, or someone who pretends to be so but is not (the antichrist).